andrewacashner/hearingfaithms/chapters/chapter-2.md

 Zaragoza.
 Carrión likely knew (and probably performed) Irízar's setting from the archive, but also seems to have had a separate source for the Sánchez poem.

+[^Segovia-sources]:
+The performing parts for Irízar's setting are in E-SE: 5/32 (in a copyist's hand), and E-SE:18/19 contains the the score in the composer's own hand.
+Carrión's performing parts are in E-SE: 28/25.

 In Irízar's earlier setting, for Corpus Christi 1674 at Segovia Cathedral, Miguel de Irízar creates a musical competition in grand festival style by